-Multiple ventilators can operate independently of each other, or they can be wired for synchronous operation.
+Multiple ventilators can operate independently of each other, or they can be wired for primary-secondary operation.

-Ventilators undergoing synchronous operation can be programmed to operate in unison (the same mode) or in complementary modes (supply and extract).
+Ventilators can be programmed to operate in unison (the same mode) or in complementary modes (supply and extract).
 It is recommended that paired units be used to ensure balanced ventilation.

 Multiple ECO-FLO energy recovery ventilators can provide an easy, cost-effective solution for larger buildings undergoing construction or renovation.
 When arranging a ventilation network, install one unit in each room.
 For larger rooms, install two or more ventilators.
 Air flows from one room to another through doors, openings, or hallways, and ensures constant circulation.

 • Shutter is open; fan does not run.

 • Air flows freely through the ventilator and is purified by filters.

 • Ventilator continuously draws in fresh air from outside.